mike-french/jackpot/README.md

 ## Game Graph

-A game graph is a directed graph containing board positions as nodes and moves as edges.
+A game graph is a directed graph containing board positions as nodes and moves as directed edges.
 The set of nodes contains all 512 possible board positions.
 The board position nodes are labelled with the integer index calculated from treating the cells as binary digits, from 1 (least significant) to 9 (most significant).
+For example, the position with cells 2 and 4 flipped corresponds to the binary number `000001010` (note the reversed order) with an index value of `2^1+2^3 = 2 + 8 = 12`.

 The graph is layered by how many moves have been made from 0 (start) to 9 (win).
-So the layer number, n, is equal to how many cells are flipped up, and hence the number of 1s in the binary index.
+So the layer number, _n,_ is equal to how many cells are flipped up, and hence the number of 1s in the binary index.
-The number of nodes in layer n is the binomial coefficient 9Cn, so the layer counts are:
+The number of nodes in layer _n_ is the binomial coefficient _9Cn,_ so the layer counts are:

 `[ 1, 9, 36, 84, 126, 126, 84, 36, 9, 1 ]`